calc84maniac/tiboyce/README.md

 Converting ROM files
 --------------------

+The easiest method is to use the online converter [here](https://calc84maniac.github.io/tiboyce/converter).
+All conversion is done locally in your browser, so there's no need to worry about uploading copyrighted data.

-A command-line utility (tiboyce-romgen.exe) to convert ROM files to TI AppVars is included.
+Alternatively, a command-line utility (tiboyce-romgen.exe) to convert ROM files to TI AppVars is included.
 There are a couple of ways to do this:

 1. Open a command prompt and navigate to the directory containing the utility using `cd`.
 Then run the following: